 If you work with technology, you’ll know it can be an effective enabler, and as a result, it’s often a well compensated career choice.

-Some go further, like the folks at the New Design Congress, and talk about technology as an accellerant, or more specifically, a social, political, and environmental accellerant.
+Some go further, like the folks at the New Design Congress, and talk about technology as an accelerant, or more specifically, a social, political, and environmental accelerant.